TransparentHealth/cdex.staging/README.md

 127.0.0.1       verifymyidentity sharemyhealth sharemyhealthapp
 ```

+Make sure that nodejs is available in your environment and build the static assets for smh_app:

+	cd smh_app/assets
+	make build

 You can now go to [sharemyhealthapp](http://sharemyhealthapp:8002) and login.
 Once logged in you can [connect share my health as a data source](http://sharemyhealthapp:8002/resources/).

 ## Trouble shooting